Skip to main content

 2Session (interactive approvals)In-memory only

-3Project Local (.cognition/config.local.json)Personal, gitignored
+3Project Local (.devin/config.local.json)Personal, gitignored

-4Project (.cognition/config.json)Shared with team
+4Project (.devin/config.json)Shared with team

-5 (lowest)User (~/.config/cognition/config.json)Your defaults
+5 (lowest)User (~/.config/devin/config.json; %APPDATA%\devin\config.json on Windows)Your defaults

 When the same setting is defined at multiple levels, the higher-priority source wins.